nosas/blog/minimax_mancala/article.md

 ## Mancala heuristic evaluation

 The terminal nodes' heuristic values - the value of the players' moves - are evaluated by the Agent's `evaluation` method.
-The heuristic evaluation is rather simple: comprate the Agent's score to the opponent's score after executing some move, and return the difference between scores.
+The heuristic evaluation is rather simple: compare the Agent's score to the opponent's score after executing some move, and return the difference between scores.
 A positive number means the Agent is winning; a negative number means the opponent is winning.
 In cases where the Agent discovers multiple moves with the same optimal outcome, a random move will be selected.

 In short, the agent calculates move values with a simple and weak evaluation method that uses no domain knowledge.
-It picks moves that increases it score; that's it.
+It picks moves that increase its score; that's it.

 The evaluation method can be upgraded by utilizing domain knowledge.
 We could implement valuations/weights to each possible move, such as captures, re-turns.
 For example, we could weigh capture moves to be more valuable than simply scoring one seed.
-Additional valuations include: winning moves, re-turns, defensive moves to prevent captures, re-turns that lead to captures, etc.
+Additional valuations include winning moves, re-turns, defensive moves to prevent captures, re-turns that lead to captures, etc.

-The weak evaluation method means there will be many of the same of the same values, - i.e. the player moves but the score doesn't change very much.
+The weak evaluation method means there will be many of the same values, - i.e. the player moves but the score doesn't change very much.
 Therefore, more nodes will need to be visited and calculated.

 Stronger evaluation methods will reduce search times by increasing pruning activity with *ideal ordering*.
 If our Agent can have more granular output values, then it can prune more nodes or sub-trees.
-That means less nodes will be visited and calculated.
+That means fewer nodes will be visited and calculated.

 If you're curious about what stronger evaluation methods look like, I encourage you to check out Chess engines and their evaluation methods.
 Each engine's evaluation method is unique, but they share the following Chess knowledge: